prarocks/Spectral-Analysis/README.md

+# Spectral Analysis of Runoff Data

+ Note:
-# Spectral Analysis of Runoff Data (Can basically be used on anything, Monthly Bitcoin values as well)
+ (Can basically be used on anything, identify patterns in Stock volatility, Monthly Bitcoin values as well)

 This repository contains a Python script that performs **spectral analysis** on time series data using the **Fourier series method**.